 Director, Infant Mental Health Promotion, Hospital for Sick Children

-Dr. Chaya Kulkarni is Director of Infant Mental Health Promotion (IMHP) at The Hospital for Sick Children in Toronto.
-Dr. Kulkarni leads activities focused on knowledge translation, research, resource development, advocacy and professional education specific to infant mental health and trauma.
-Dr. Kulkarni brings to this role over 25 years of experience in a number of leadership roles, including front line service delivery, policy analysis, research and curriculum and resource development.
+Chaya Kulkarni is Director of Infant Mental Health Promotion (IMHP) at The Hospital for Sick Children in Toronto.
+Chaya leads activities focused on knowledge translation, research, resource development, advocacy and professional education specific to infant mental health and trauma.
+Chaya brings to this role over 25 years of experience in a number of leadership roles, including front line service delivery, policy analysis, research and curriculum and resource development.

 Katie Christine Wellard, PhDc

 Institute of Feminist and Gender Studies